cloudflare/cloudflare-docs/content/rules/transform/url-rewrite/reference/parameters.md

 Create a [static or dynamic URL rewrite](/rules/transform/url-rewrite/) based on the parameter name provided in the `action_parameters` field:

 * Define the `value` parameter to specify a static URL rewrite.
 * Define the `expression` parameter to specify the expression that defines the dynamic URL rewrite to perform.

+The maximum length of all parameter values in a URL rewrite (combined) is 4,096 characters.
+For example, you could provide a static value (or an expression) for the URI path with 2,048 characters and a static value (or expression) for the query string with 2,048 characters.

 ## Static URL rewrite parameters